-Our on-going business, existing cash and equivalents, expense management activities as well as access to the equity capital markets, including through our ATM facility and under the Lincoln Park Purchase Agreement, potentially provide near term funding opportunities for Aquestive, see "Liquidity and Capital Resources".
+Our on-going business, existing cash and equivalents, expense management activities as well as access to the equity capital markets, including through our ATM facility, potentially provide near term funding opportunities for Aquestive, see "Liquidity and Capital Resources".
 On November 1, 2023, we issued \$45,000 in aggregate principal amount of the 13.5% Notes due November 1, 2028.
 A portion of the net proceeds from that offering were used to redeem all of the outstanding 12.5% Notes and to pay expenses relating to that offering, with the balance of the proceeds to be used for general corporate purposes.

 On March 22, 2024, we completed the Underwritten Public Offering of 16,666,667 shares of our common stock at the public offering price of \$4.50 per share.
 In addition, pursuant to the partial exercise of the underwriters' option, on April 22, 2024, we sold an additional 559,801 shares of Common Stock.
 Net proceeds from the Underwritten Public Offering, including the exercise of underwriters' option were \$72,868 after deducting underwriting discounts of \$4,651.
-In addition to the underwriting discounts related to this offering, we incurred professional fees and other costs totaled \$894 as of June 30, 2024.
+In addition to the underwriting discounts related to this offering, we incurred professional fees and other costs totaling \$894 as of September 30, 2024